Follow your bliss and the universe will open doors where there were only walls.

 Fixation: Planning is about looking forward to many exciting possibilities and a way to fit them all into one's life.

-Trap: Idealism that is enthused about what's possible but moves on when the feeling wanes.
+Trap: Idealism that is enthused about what's possible but moves on to what's next when the enthusiasm wanes.

 Type 7 Holy Idea